Reasons for Jaw Bone Loss and Deterioration

 Benign facial tumors, though generally non-threateningly, may grow large and require removal of a portion of the jaw.
 Malignant mouth tumors almost always spread into the jaw, requiring removal of a section of the jaw.
 In both cases, reconstructive bone grafting is usually required to help restore function to the jaw.
 Grafting in patients with malignant tumors may be more challenging because treatment of the cancerous tumor generally requires removal of surrounding soft tissue as well.

 Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
 Drs.
-Farris, Gonzalez or Sharma may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Farris, Gonzalez, Sharma or Little may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

 This condition usually develops over several years, and may result in insufficient bone for the placement of dental implants.
 Drs.
-Farris, Gonzalez or Sharma can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Farris, Gonzalez, Sharma or Little can perform a procedure called a “sinus lift” that can treat enlarged sinuses.